Taught 100% online, study Sussex’s world-renowned MSc Sustainable Development at a time and place that suits you.

 Course start dates:

-This course is currently going through University validation and is expected to start in summer 2019.
+This course is currently going through University validation and is expected to start in July 2019.
 To be informed when applications open, please complete our enquiry form.

 in the world for Development Studies (QS World University Rankings by Subject 2018)